sriman2003/Trivial-Shell/README.md

 ### Implementation
 I wanted to see how Rust interfaces with the kernel.
 And what better way to do so then by writing a shell which implements system calls.

-Rust has several well-defined modules which make it easy to interact with process management.
+ust has several well-defined modules which make it easy to interact with process management.
 We can use pre-defined methods to create and wait for new child processes.
 Thus, my main focus in this project turned to producing the built-in functionality.

 In addition to the standard commands, I designed my own built in commands.
 I also reproduced some well-known bash commands.